iondv/framework/docs/en/2_system_description/platform_configuration/deploy_modules.md

 If it is bigger than 0, read the `ConcurencyCheker` - check the block status.

-If not found(expired - blockDate < now() - registry.concurencyCheck), then through the checker write a new block on behalf of the current user.
+If not found (expired - blockDate < now() - registry.concurencyCheck), then through the checker write a new block on behalf of the current user.
 If you found a running block, transfer the information about the block to the template.
 Display this information on the form in the "read only" mode (`globalReadOnly`).

 An additional controller `concurencyState`, which takes the id of the object and checks its block status.
 If the object is not blocked (there is no block, or it is expired), then it blocks the object on behalf of the current user.
-If the object is locked by the current user, then it updates *blockDate* to *new Date()*.
-Returns the block state.
+If the object is locked by the current user, then it updates *blockDate* to *new Date()* and returns the block state.

 **Object form behavior**: